VirtualBrainLab/vbl-docs/source/index.rst

 =================

-The VBL develops tools for experimenting with, exploring, and simulating brains.
+The VBL develops 3D visualization tools for experimenting with, exploring, and simulating brains.

 We are located within the `Steinmetz Lab <http://steinmetzlab.net>`_ at the University of Washington and many of our projects are collaborations with the `International Brain Laboratory <https://www.internationalbrainlab.com>`_.